landonb629/CKAD-labs/Other/CustomResourceDef.md

 - after you create your custom resource definition, you will be able to store in ETCD
 - this resource wont be able to do anything without a custom controller to go along with it

+## Custom Controllers
+- should probably be written in GO
+- you declare the desired state of your resource. the kubernetes controller keeps the current state of kubernetes objects in sync with your declared state

+## Operator framework